causify-ai/tutorials/tutorial_github_causify_style/README.md

   - `tasks.py`

 - `README.md`: This file
-- `langchain.API.ipynb`: a notebook describing the native API of LangChain
+- `github.API.ipynb`: a notebook describing the native API of GitHub
-- `langchain.API.md`: a description of the native API of LangChain
+- `github.API.md`: a description of the native API of GitHub
-- `langchain.API.py`: code for using API of LangChain
+- `github.API.py`: code for using API of GitHub
-- `langchain.example.ipynb`: a notebook implementing a project using LangChain
+- `github.example.ipynb`: a notebook implementing a project using GitHub
-- `langchain.example.md`: a markdown description of the project
+- `github.example.md`: a markdown description of the project
-- `langchain.example.py`: code for implementing the project
+- `github.example.py`: code for implementing the project

-- `dev_scripts_tutorial_langchain` boilerplate files
+- `dev_scripts_tutorial_github` boilerplate files
 - `devops` mostly boilerplate files
   - `devops/docker_build/pyproject.toml`: contains the dependency of the package in Poetry format